AkinsDiaries/AkinsDiaries/README.md

 </div>

 ###
+# 👩‍💻 About Me

+Hi, I'm **Akinrinola Folashade**, a passionate and versatile individual combining the worlds of **Data Analytics**, **Entrepreneurship**, and **Farming**.

+My journey into data began with a simple goal: **make better decisions through data**.
+As a hands-on farmer and business-minded entrepreneur, I’ve come to appreciate how data can solve real-world problems, optimize processes, and uncover hidden insights.

+With a solid foundation in **Microsoft Excel** and **Power BI**, I'm currently expanding my skills into **Power Query**, **data cleaning**, and dashboard development for performance tracking and reporting.

+---

+# 🎯 Mission

+To leverage data analytics in solving practical problems in agriculture, business, and everyday life by:
+- Transforming raw data into meaningful insights
+- Building easy-to-understand visual dashboards
+- Promoting data-driven decision-making in rural and entrepreneurial settings

+---

+# 🛠️ Skills

+Here are the tools and techniques I currently work with:

+- **📊 Data Visualization:** Power BI, Excel Charts, Line & Bar Charts
+- **🧮 Data Analysis:** Pivot Tables, DAX, VLOOKUP, IF statements, Performance Metrics
+- **📂 Data Cleaning & Transformation:** Power Query Editor, Merging & Splitting Columns, Removing Duplicates
+- **📈 Reporting:** Creating dynamic dashboards, KPI tracking, Slicers, Filters, Drilldowns

+---

+# 🚧 Projects

+Here are a few things I’ve worked on or am currently developing:

+- 🧼 **Data Cleaning Report using Power Query**
+  Documented end-to-end cleaning steps in Excel Power Query for clarity, accuracy, and reproducibility.

+- 🧼 **Data Cleaning Report using Power Query**

+---

+# 📬 Call to Action

+🚀 I'm always learning, building, and open to collaboration!
+If you're working on anything related to **data analytics**, **agriculture tech**, or **small business automation**, let’s connect.

+---

 <!--
 **AkinsDiaries/AkinsDiaries** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.